OttaviaE/implicitMeasures/README.md

 install.packages("implicitMeasures")
 ```

-And the development version from [GitHub](https://github.com/) with:
+and the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")